malissa33/Electric-Vehicle-Sales-Analysis/README.md

 📫 Email Metrics:<br>
 <li>Calculated bounce rates for each email subject, focusing on emails sent to customers who made a purchase</li>
 <li>Determined the click-through rates (CTR) for the top 2 email advertisement subjects, with "25% off all EVs.
 It's a Christmas Time"  with the highest CTR at 2.39%</li>
+<br><br>
-<li>This comprehensive project has equipped us with actionable insights to propel our business to new heights, all backed by the power of SQL data analysis. </li>
+<li>This comprehensive project has equipped with actionable insights to propel the business to new heights, all backed by the power of SQL data analysis. </li>
 <br><br>
   🚗💼💡 Please refer to the attached SQL file for the code sections related to data analysis.<br>